Jayyy123/speer_notes/README.md

 ## Choice of Technologies

-We've carefully selected the following technologies to power our project:
+I've carefully selected the following technologies to power our project:

 - **Express.js:** Lightweight, flexible, and widely used for building APIs.
 - **PostgreSQL:** Robust relational database.
 - **Passport.js:** Simple and widely used for authentication.
 - **Sequelize:** Powerful ORM for PostgreSQL.
 - **Elasticsearch or PostgreSQL Full Text Search:** Efficient for keyword-based search.
+- **Mocha for Testing:** Made use of Mocha + supertest library

+## Api postman Documentation
+This can be found in the api_collection folder.
+It holds a postman collection which comes with examples and everything you need